jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-12-directConnecting.md

 complex rigs and might need some special handling)*, but as far as technical execution, it's about as basic as it gets!

+Creating a connection between A and B is handled differently in applications and you'll want to familiarize yourself with Nodes and the like, but usually it's a simple click and drag operation, source to destination kind of thing.

 [.. onwards...
 Constraints](2019-09-13-constraints.md)